-No-one can predict when an emergency will happen and what type of event that will be.
-That is why we must be fully equipped to respond to every situation so that the right number of trained firefighters are sent with the right type of equipment to resolve the incident in the most effective way, with the lowest risk to lives, businesses and property.
+No one can predict when an emergency will happen and what type of event that will be.
+That's why we must be fully equipped to respond to every situation so that the right number of trained firefighters are sent with the right type of equipment to resolve the incident in the most effective way, with the lowest risk to lives, businesses and property.

-Our emergency response service is available 24-hours a day, 365 days a year responding to fires in buildings, industrial complexes, vehicles and open spaces, rescues from the waterways around Teesside, road traffic collisions across our roads, rescues from height and other rescues, for example ,wildfires on Cleveland Hills, people who are cut off in snowy conditions, flooding, etc. The Brigade operates one of the most stringent emergency response standards nationally.
+Our emergency response service is available 24-hours a day, 365 days a year responding to fires in buildings, industrial complexes, vehicles and open spaces, rescues from the waterways around Teesside, road traffic collisions across our roads, rescues from height and other rescues, for example wildfires on Cleveland Hills, people who are cut off in snowy conditions, flooding etc. The Service operates one of the most stringent emergency response standards nationally.

 The Government's aim is to reduce the risk from major emergencies such as natural disasters or terrorist attacks so that people can go about their business freely and with the confidence that the UK is equipped to deal with such incidents.
-The Brigade plays an integral part in ensuring National Resilience and is 100% compliant with the Government's requirements in supporting national resilience.
+The Service plays an integral part in ensuring National Resilience and is 100% compliant with the Government's requirements in supporting national resilience.
 We are an active member and maintain strong links with other category 1 responders through the Cleveland Local Resilience Forum.

-Strategic Planning and Resources Directorate
+Strategic Planning, People and Resources Directorate

-Our Strategic Planning and Resources Directorate delivers our enabling services that support the Authority and the Directorates in delivering their duties.
-The people within these teams are either directly employed or employed on an outsourced or commissioned basis.
+Our Strategic Planning, People and Resources Directorate delivers our enabling services that support the Authority and the Directorates in delivering their duties.